Robotics > KUKA Robotics integration

 - TLS encryption for data in transit

-- Fail-safe mechanisms if connectivity is lost
+- Fail-safe mechanisms if connectivity drops

-- Air-gapped operation capability for safety-critical systems
+- Air-gapped operation for safety-critical systems

 Maintenance workflows - Diagnostic routines generate data that maintenance teams use for troubleshooting and repair.